Food & Diabetes Search

 Key Nutrients: Calcium, Vitamin B12, Riboflavin

-Consider pairing buttermilk with a source of protein and healthy fats to slow down digestion and minimize blood sugar spikes.
+Consider pairing with fiber-rich foods or incorporating into a meal to slow down digestion and minimize blood sugar spikes.

 Consume in moderation and pair with a balanced meal to minimize blood sugar impact.